eskatos/zig-unix-socket-client/README.md

 If the UNIX socket is connected to a running instance of the application, then this program will send its arguments to the application via the UNIX socket.

+Note that UNIX sockets are supported on Windows starting with Windows 10 RS4 (1803) Version.
+For that reason, this launcher requires Windows 10 RS4 as a minimum.

 Data is transferred on the UNIX socket using EOL terminated JSON messages in the following sequence:

 ```mermaid